-If you inherit finances that you don’t need, one of the most significant impacts you can expect is the increase in your inheritance tax5 bill.
-With professional estate planning advice from an independent estate planning advisor, you can avoid this matter by drawing up a formal deed of variation which governs that the inheritance should pass on to a loved one or a trust.
+If you inherit finances that you don’t need, one of the most significant impacts you can expect is the increase in your inheritance tax bill.

-Through putting capital in a trust7, you no longer have the right of ownership, so it might not count towards your IHT (inheritance tax) bill when you pass on.
+By putting capital in a trust, you no longer have the right of ownership, so it might not count towards your IHT (inheritance tax) bill when you pass on.
 A Trust is a legal arrangement where you offer cash to someone else to take care of, for the profit of a third person.

 You can use the trust for various purposes which include:

 - Offering an income for your kids while maintaining control of the assets

 - Offering an income to your spouse or civil partner when you pass away